The Heart of Links.

 Western Gailes is recognised as one of the finest true links courses in Scotland.
 The course has played host to the Curtis Cup, PGA Championship, and prestigious Scottish Amateur Championship.
 It is also one of the final qualifying courses when The Open is played at Turnberry or Royal Troon.
 This natural links course offers undulating fairways, occasionally interrupted by three meandering burns.
 Greens are cleverly located in naturally folded ground, some protected by burns whilst others are guarded by sand dunes.
 The course is highly rated at 35th in the Top 100 courses of the British Isles.

 The advent of the Kintyre Express’ regularly scheduled high-speed ferry service out of Campbeltown Harbour has made the dream of combining Northern Ireland’s famed links courses with the links of Southwest Scotland into a reality.
-The voyage from Campbeltown to Ballycastle is a quick 90-minute ride aboard the 12-passenger high-speed RIB with fully enclosed heated cabin.
+The voyage from Campbeltown to Ballycastle is a quick 90-minute ride aboard the 12-passenger high-speed RIB with a fully-enclosed heated cabin.

 For something a little less challenging, the Riverside Course stretches from the clubhouse down to the River Bann.
 And if you like a little heritage in your game, the original Old Course, situated at the eastern end of Portstewart along the rocky shore, has tested players since 1889.
 Without doubt a course with a championship pedigree, Portstewart has hosted the Irish Amateur Championship in 1960 and 1992 and held qualifying rounds for The Open in 1951 and the British Seniors in 2004.